Age Range: Elementary

 Note to Teachers: Virtual Concerts give students the opportunity to practice being an audience and experience a wide variety of genres performed by professional, Minnesota-based musicians.
 As the teacher, you’ll play the role of Concert Host narrating between each piece of music.

 Use the provided Concert Host Script and included links to guide students through a series of videos recreating a concert.
 See our Concert Guide for ideas on how to customize the concert to fit your needs, resources, and teaching style.

 SAY.
 “Welcome to our virtual concert featuring a group called Heliopsis (hee-lee-AWP-sis)!
-Today we’ll meet musicians Mikaela and Nyttu (NEE-too).
+Today we’ll meet musicians Mikey and Nyttu (NEE-too).
 Let’s listen to their first piece of music, Katydid.”

 SAY.
-“Mikaela plays the cello (CHE-llow) and Nyttu plays the timbila (tim-BEE-la).
+“Mikey plays the cello (CHE-llow) and Nyttu plays the timbila (tim-BEE-la).
 In the next video, Nyttu will share some facts and information about the timbila.”

 SAY.
 “Nyttu comes from the country of Mozambique on the continent of Africa.
 Many of the instruments he plays are common in Mozambique.
 Take a look on the map below to see where Mozambique is located.”